anzusystems/auth-bundle/README-DEV.md

     bin/build

-# Commands
+# Scripts

-Commands available in the project.
+Scripts available in the project.

 ## Bash

-Command used to run bash inside the docker container:
+Script used to run bash inside the docker container:

     bin/bash

 Execute `bin/bash -h` for all bash containers and options.

-## Build command
+## Build

-Command used to build the project.
+Script used to build the project.

     bin/build